-It doesn’t mean that I don’t give a hoot about anything but I can tell you, I don’t lose sleep over not being liked especially as it’s most likely to happen with people I don’t know, value, care about or respect, so why go there?
-I can’t be liked by everyone, I can’t please everyone and I can’t torture myself over so-called ‘ideals’ of what being a woman is ‘supposed’ to mean or look like.
-I also don’t run around telling people about themselves because guess what?
+It doesn’t mean that I don’t give a hoot about anything, but I can tell you, I don’t lose sleep over not being liked, especially as it’s most likely to happen with people I don’t know, value, care about or respect.
+So why go there?
+I can’t be liked by or please everyone.
+And I can’t torture myself over so-called ‘ideals’ of what being a woman is ‘supposed’ to mean or look like.
+I also don’t run around telling people about themselves, because guess what?
 I wouldn’t like it being done to me.
 Stop trying to be liked by ‘everyone’ and focus on being liked by you.

 This leaves me free to be responsible and accountable.
-I refuse to take the blame for Other People’s Behaviour and I don’t get caught up in projection.
-This has been at its most beneficial with family but it’s also helped me make peace with my old relationships because I could get on with addressing what I could control, me, instead of absorbing the blame for ‘everything’ and feeling victimised by my own thought process.
+I refuse to take the blame for Other People’s Behaviour, and I don’t get caught up in projection.
+This has been most beneficial with family, but it’s also helped me make peace with my old relationships.
+I can get on with addressing what I can control–me–instead of absorbing the blame for ‘everything’ and feeling victimised by my own thought process.
 Own your own and let others own theirs.

-No selling myself short – I must be proud of me and associated with my achievements.
-This is something recent as well and I’ve found that many of my female friends and readers are disassociated from their achievements as well.
-We don’t shout about what we do, we hide our lights under our bushels, and we seek perfection and are our harshest critics.
-I get emails and phone calls from people (as in friends, acquaintances etc) going “Er, I had no idea that you write Baggage Reclaim” or “Oh my God!
+I must be proud of myself and associated with my achievements.
+This is something recent as well, and I’ve found that many of my female friends and readers are disassociated from their achievements, too.
+We don’t shout about what we do, hide our lights under our bushels, seek perfection and are our harshest critics.
+I get emails and phone calls from people (as in friends, acquaintances, etc.) going, “Er, I had no idea that you write Baggage Reclaim!”
+Or, “Oh my God!
 I have a friend crying here in my house with a book with your name on it!
 WTF?”

-If I can say it behind your back, I can say it to your face.
-I’ve lived by this for a several years now, particularly because I work primarily online, where truth be told, some people are not what they portray themselves as and they do a lot of talking out of their bottoms.
-I don’t mind a gossip, but actually I don’t do much of it.
+I’ve lived by this for several years now.
+This is especially so because I work primarily online, where truth be told, some people are not what they portray.
+There’s a lot of talking out of their bottoms.
+I don’t mind gossiping, but actually, I don’t do much of it.
 I don’t write things online that I can’t say to someone’s face, I don’t get involved in the bitchiness and ganging up, I don’t post my business up on Facebook or live on there, and I don’t get into slanging matches.
-I’m the same ‘in real life’ so it spares me a lot of drama.
-Be honest with respect and take the chit-chat out from behind closed doors.
+I’m the same ‘in real life’, so it spares me a lot of drama.
+Be honest with respect, and take the chit-chat out from behind closed doors.